spcl/dace/dace/frontend/python/python_supported_features.md

 - or, and, not
 - if, elif, else
 - for, while, break, continue, in
-- def, return, lambda
+- def, return, lambda, with

 The following keywords are NOT accepted:
 - global, nonlocal
 - class
 - try, except, finally
 - raise, yield, pass
-- import, from, as, with
+- import, from, as
 - assert, async, await, del

 #### 2.3.2 Reserved classes of identifiers